Skip to main content

 S Bitter

-Shelby Bitter, LPCC - Part time Staff Counselor
+Shelby Bitter, LPCC-S -- Full-time Staff Counselor

 I truly enjoy working alongside my clients to empower and instill positive change.
 I believe that we all have the power within us to achieve and sustain personal growth and wellness and live the life we ultimately want.
 With each client, I strive to create a nonjudgmental space where everyone is free to be themselves and work toward their goals.
 I earned both my bachelor’s degree in psychology and master’s degree in clinical mental health counseling from Ohio State University.
 In addition to university counseling centers, I have experience working in community mental health agencies, a domestic violence shelter, and private practice.